 A CMS highlights architectural dissonance stemming from the original goal it was designed for, and might not be ideal for use in ECM software development.
-Instead, it’s appropriate for building websites, simple web-applications, and rapid prototypes.
+Instead, it’s appropriate for building websites, simple web applications, and rapid prototypes.
 Its specific architectures are aligned with these goals.

-Building an enterprise application using wrong architecture is like building a house on a weak foundation.
+Building an enterprise application using the wrong architecture is like building a house on a weak foundation.
 It’ll fall sooner rather than later.
 An enterprise application built on the foundation of a CMS will exhibit the following dangers:

 A CMS is comprised of a ton of unnecessary baggage.
 It highlights several useless execution paths, which must be evaluated to achieve the specific goals of your business.
 Caching is the only answer to these CMS performance problems.

 However, caching is a solution that works only for content management whereby a single application controls the information.
-Using caching may not suffice in an enterprise environment because information comes from different systems rendering the solution to break down.
+Using caching may not suffice in an enterprise environment because the information comes from different systems rendering the solution to break down.
 Caching isn’t a silver bullet for corporate performance hitches, hence needs careful handling in an enterprise application.

 Nothing is as notoriously complex as enterprise applications.
-You’ll need to employ sound software design patterns along with enterprise architectures to successfully compress, abstract and manage its complexity.
+You’ll need to employ sound software design patterns along with enterprise architectures to successfully compress, abstract, and manage its complexity.
 Common CMSs are devoid of these principles because the simplistic world of content management doesn’t require the use of these patterns.

 Building an enterprise application without these techniques is perilous.
 The reason is that the project you’re building will result in a fragile application, which will rapidly mire in maintenance expenses.

-A typical CMS accommodates user and role management.
+A typical CMS accommodates the user and role management.
 On the other hand, enterprise systems integrate enterprise user management including such things as Active Directory, Single Sign-On, and LDAP among others.

 As you can see, CMSs will not be of help here, and it’s almost impossible to tweak their user management to work effectively.
 This is a clear depiction that CMS, in this perspective, is working against your intention.